Bernard Babington Smith

-Bernard Babington Smith, OBE (1905-1993) was a British academic, wartime intelligence officer and amateur athlete.
+Bernard Babington Smith, OBE (26 October 1905 – 23 September 1993) was a British academic, wartime intelligence officer and amateur athlete.

 Early life and education

 He was born on 26 October 1905 at 29 Hyde Park Gate, London, the son of Sir Henry Babington Smith and Lady Elizabeth Bruce, daughter of Victor Bruce, 9th Earl of Elgin, 13th Earl of Kincardine and former Viceory of India.
 He was educated at Eton College, where he was Captain of School and King's College, Cambridge.
 He was one of 10 children and his siblings included the banker Michael Babington Smith and Constance Babington Smith, a biographer and wartime intelligence officer.
 Another sister, Lucy, married Henry Sinclair, 2nd Baron Pentland.

 Athletics

-He competed in the pole vault at the 1930 British Empire Games for England.
+Shortly before the 1930 British Empire Games in Canada, Smith finished third behind Age van der Zee and Henry Lindblad in the pole jump event at the 1930 AAA Championships.
+He then competed in the pole vault at the 1930 British Empire Games for England.
 He also fenced for both England and Scotland.